Upated: 9/27/20 | September 27th, 2020

 But more importantly, I can name dozens and dozens of blogs that have started in the last few years that have done extremely well.

 What matters more than being first is being persistent and innovative, creating quality content, offering something that solves your readers’ problems, networking, and many other things.
 “Being first” would be low on my list of “things you need for success.”

-Your life is going to change — and so is your blog.
+Your life is going to change — and so is your content.
 At first, I wanted to travel a lot and just blog.
 Now, I want to stay in place more.
 Build a routine.
 Go to the gym.
 Write more books.
 Maybe start a podcast.
 Mentor more.
 Do more community events.

 Basically, not be nomadic anymore.